NEW Professional Member Special>>> Save $20 and receive a SHRM tote bag

 Update: House Passes Republicans' ACA Replacement Bill

 The U.S. House of Representatives passed the American Health Care Act on May 4, 2017.
-For full coverage of the bill and what comes next, see House Passes GOP Health Care Bill; Now What?
+The Senate subsequenlty considered its version of repeal and replace legislation, the Better Care Reconciliation Act.

 American Health Care Act (AHCA) were to be enacted in something like its current form—admittedly, a big if—would the mandate that larger employers provide health care coverage simply go away?
 And what about the related employee tracking and IRS information reporting requirements?